-CGMI calculated the estimated value of the securities set forth on the cover page of this preliminary pricing supplement based on proprietary pricing models.
+CGMI calculated the estimated value of the securities set forth on the cover page of this pricing supplement based on proprietary pricing models.
 CGMI's proprietary pricing models generated an estimated value for the securities by estimating the value of a hypothetical package of financial instruments that would replicate the payout on the securities, which consists of a fixed-income bond (the "bond component") and one or more derivative instruments underlying the economic terms of the securities (the "derivative component").
 CGMI calculated the estimated value of the bond component using a discount rate based on our internal funding rate.
-CGMI calculated the estimated value of the derivative component based on a proprietary derivative-pricing model, which generated a theoretical price for the instruments that constitute the derivative component based on various inputs, including the factors described under "Summary Risk Factors-The value of the securities prior to maturity will fluctuate based on many unpredictable factors" in this preliminary pricing supplement, but not including our creditworthiness.
-These inputs may be market-observable or may be based on assumptions made by CGMI in its discretionary judgment.

-PLUS Based on Shares of the Energy Select Sector SPDR® Fund Due April , 2016 Performance Leveraged Upside SecuritiesSM Principal at Risk Securities
+1,413,241 PLUS Based on Shares of the Energy Select Sector SPDR® Fund Due April 4, 2016 Performance Leveraged Upside SecuritiesSM Principal at Risk Securities